Skip to main content

 • Flex unified file and block in preview to reduce platform sprawl

-• ONTAP mode in preview to enable advanced enterprise workflows
+• ONTAP-mode in preview to enable advanced enterprise workflows

 Rather than forcing trade-offs, GCNV enables organizations to modernize on their terms, aligning cloud agility with enterprise requirements.